webfirmframework/wff/README.md

 Here are some sample codes

 ##### Sample1 :-
-since 3.0.8 or later you can use functional style coding
+Since 3.0.8 or later you can use functional style coding as follows.
+This is the recommended coding style vs anonymous coding style.
 ~~~
 Html rootTag = new Html(null).give(html -> {